KPI Resource Values¶

 # deleting

-logger.debug(f"Deleted {result.rowcount} rows from resource_values table")
+logger.debug(f"Deleted {self._perfdb.conn.rowcount} rows from resource_values table")

 get(period, time_res='daily', aggregation_window=None, object_or_group_names=None, object_group_types=None, resource_types=None, filter_type='and', output_type='DataFrame', values_only=False)